Zeioth/power-rules-daemon/README.md

 ```

 ## Rules example
-Most users will use this daemon for gaming with rules like the next
+Most users will use this daemon for gaming with rules like

 ```toml
 # While a steam game is executed